helenmasch/trivia-game/README.md

 - Real Housewives of Orange County
 - Real Housewives of Beverly Hills

-Which housewife is the owner of "Sur Lounge"?
+Which housewife is the owner of "Sur Lounge in LA"?
 - Nene Leakes
 - Tamra Judge
 - Bethenny Frankel